 Earlier this week, Arm announced a new Cortex-M processor that is going to revolutionize how embedded system developers build IoT devices, the Cortex-M55.
-The Cortex-M55 processor is building on the Armv8.1-M architecture to provide developers with more powerful features that will change how IoT devices are designed and built.
+The Cortex-M55 processor is building on the Armv8.1-M architecture to provide developers with more powerful features, combined with the ease of use of Cortex-M, will change how IoT devices are designed and built.
 The Cortex-M55 processor will make IoT development easier and simpler, especially when it comes to working with machine learning applications which many embedded developers are still trying to wrap their minds around.
 In fact, Arm also announced a second processor, the Ethos-U55, a micro neural processing unit (NPU), which when coupled with the Cortex-M55 will result in dramatic uplift in machine learning processing capabilities.
 In today’s post, I’m going to examine five reasons the new Arm Cortex-M55 will transform the IoT.

 Reason #1 – Machine Learning Performance Improvements through Helium

 If I had to choose just a single feature to highlight for the Cortex-M55, it would be that it supports Arm Helium technology.
 Helium is an optimized vector extension architecture that brings Neon-like compute capabilities to Cortex-M processors.
 Helium improves digital signal processing (DSP) performance by as much as 5x and can improve machine learning performance by up to 15x!

 There are several different ways that Helium accomplishes this dramatic performance improvement such as

 - Optimized SIMD instructions to process multiple data in a single instruction

 - 8-bit, 16-bit, 32-bit and 64-bit vector data types

 - FPU register bank reuse